Sonteru4/Fake-NEWS/README.md

 # Fake News

-The idea is to develop a machine learning program to identify when an article might be fake news.
+The idea is to develop a machine learning program to identify whether an article might be fake news or not.

 **Dataset link:** https://www.kaggle.com/c/fake-news/data